xenocrat/sfnt2woff/README.md

 * _index_

   The zero-based index of the font in a collection imported using `otfc_import`.
-The count of fonts in the collection is returned by `get_otfc_info`.
+The total number of fonts in the collection is returned by `get_otfc_info`.

 ### `woff1_export`